TuckerFaulk/project5-drf-api/README.md

 - Add in the env.py:
   os.environ.setdefault("DATABASE_URL", "<your PostgreSQL URL here>")
 - Temporarily comment out the environment variable to connect gitpod to your external database.
-- In ElepahantSQL browser, chcek if the database is now connected
+- In ElepahantSQL browser, check if the database is now connected
 - If connected, migrate the database and create a superuser

 **Deploy on Heroku**